-Despite his pledge, Kavanaugh faced a potentially bruising battle on the road to confirmation, as Minority Leader Chuck Schumer and Senate Democrats, still stinging from the Republican stonewalling of Barack Obama nominee Merrick Garland in 2016, sought to find ways to prevent the court from tipping to the right with the departure of Kennedy's swing vote.
+Despite his pledge, Kavanaugh faced a bruising path to confirmation, as Minority Leader Chuck Schumer and Senate Democrats, still stinging from the Republican stonewalling of Barack Obama nominee Merrick Garland in 2016, wanted to prevent the court from tipping to the right with the departure of Kennedy's swing vote.

 D.C.
 Court of Appeals Career and Decisions